A BRIEF HISTORY OF CASTLES

 The Anglo-Saxon Chronicle (a kind of national diary) said 'He (William the Conqueror) caused castles to be made and poor men to be greatly oppressed'.

 However these early wooden forts were vulnerable to fire and later castles in England were built of stone.
 The most famous is the Tower of London.
 However many more stone castles were erected during a civil war from 1135 to 1154.
 A monk wrote: 'They filled the whole land with these castles.
-They sorely burdened the unhappy people of the country with forced labour on the castles'.
+They sorely burdened the unhappy people of the country with forced labor on the castles'.

-In the centre of a castle was a stone tower called a keep where the inhabitants lived.
+In the center of a castle was a stone tower called a keep where the inhabitants lived.
 Surrounding it was a curtain wall.
 However even if attackers breached the curtain wall the defenders could retreat into the keep and continue to hold out.

 The weakest part of a castle was its gate but there were ways of strengthening it.
 A building called a gatehouse was built.
 Often it was approached by a drawbridge over a moat.
 Gatehouses usually had an iron grid called a portcullis that could be raised or lowered vertically.
 Behind the portcullis was a covered passageway running through the gatehouse.
 Sometimes there was a second portcullis at the other end of the passageway.
 (Portcullis is derived from the Old French words port coleice, which meant sliding door).

-Some gates in castles (and town walls) were strengthened by a barbican (an outer tower or pair of towers standing in front of the gate).
+Some gates in Medieval castles (and town walls) were strengthened by a barbican (an outer tower or pair of towers standing in front of the gate).
 The place name Barbican still exists in some places in England where one once stood.

 If you got past the drawbridge and the first portcullis you would have to fight your way to the second portcullis and the defenders would not make it easy for you.